celebrezze/lab-flammability-testing-2022/README.md

-# lab-flammability-testing
+# flammability-testing
-Contains code and data for community-driven laboratory flammability testing at UCSB
+Code and data for UCSB Flammability Project